Plugin: tabs - extra searches

 |The plugin requires that the tabs are set up using a facet of type tabbed and the facet must have a name of Tabs (case-sensitive).|

-The following settings must be added to the results page configuration to configure the plugin:
+The following settings must be added to the results page configuration to enable the plugin:

 plugin.extra-search-per-tab.config.extra_search_to_enable: The set of extra searches that will run on tabs that do not explicitly override this default.
 The value should be set to a comma-delimited list of extra search names and can be set to an empty value. e.g.